annmcnamara/citibike_tableau/README.md

 Any trip duration greater than 2 hours was removed under the assumption that people would not ride the bikes that far and it could be assumed stolen/unreturned.

 This still left 20884381 rows.
 I used a random sample of five million point to conduct the analysis and generate the visualizations shown in the Tableau file.

-All Files are availalble in this repo.
+Files  availalble in this repo.
-1. data_prep.ipynb - the jupyter notebook to grab and clean the data
+1. data_prep.ipynb - the jupyter notebook to grab, clean and save the data to a .csv file
-2. cleaned cleaned_citibike_5M.csv
-3. citibike.twbx
+2. The tableau story is here https://public.tableau.com/profile/ann.mcnamara#!/vizhome/CitiBike_15936965715370/Analysis2019-2020

+## Possible Extentions (Future Work)
+1. Include Jersey City data - some preliminary analysis showed many people availing of the bike sharing program, partictularly close to transit hubs
+2. Include information on available bikes and docks in real time
+3. Overlay Bike Path Data - I did try this but the files got very big very quick
+4. Connect to live data somehow through Tableau Desktop
+5. Aggregate more data.
+6. Add flow indicators when to allow the user to select a station and see outgoing and incoming traffic.
+Include comparison of incoming/outgoing bikes.

 ### Copyright